Eniii68/Template-HsH/README.md

 - `\subtitle` is a smaller second line under the title.
 Can be empty
 - `\date` is the date of your project.
 You can use a custom one, but if you don't set it, the current date at compile time will be used.
 - `\professor` a new macro do define your professors name, if needed.
+- `\firstexaminer` a new macro do define your first examiners name, if needed.
+- `\secondexaminer` a new macro do define your second examiners name, if needed.
 - `\keywords` will not be printed on the title-page, but rather on the end of the abstract, if you define some.
 They will also be but into the PDFs metadata.